Goal 14: Life Below Water

-The coronavirus outbreak has made us more obsessed with cleaning and disinfecting than ever.
-Many of us have resorted to washing our groceries before we pack them away into our kitchen cupboards, something that would have sounded completely bonkers just a few short months ago.
-Even the most staunch plastic-free campaigners have had to concede that it’s understandable for people to feel safer buying a plastic bottle of bleach than doing without in these troubled times.
+The coronavirus pandemic made us more obsessed with cleaning and disinfecting than ever.
+Many of us even resorted to washing our groceries before we packed them away into our kitchen cupboards, something that would have sounded completely bonkers before 2020.
+Even the most staunch plastic-free campaigners had to concede that it’s understandable for people to feel safer buying a plastic bottle of bleach than doing without in these troubled times.

 Most of us would probably be happy to wash and re-use our spray bottles from the bathroom and kitchen when they’ve run out, but knowing what to fill with them is where we are stumped.
 That’s where OceanSaver comes in; borne out of a love of the sea, and a concern for the huge plastic pollution problem that is threatening our oceans and the life within them, its pods are a concentrated version of everything from furniture and wood floor polish, to bathroom and kitchen cleaners.
 Simply pop in a bottle, add water, and shake.
 You can either invest in one of their own recyclable bottles just use your own.

 Compostable dish clothes

 It’s not just the liquids you’re using to clean with that are a problem - chances are that your cleaning cupboard is home to at least one plastic fibre cloth, scouring pad or scrubbing brush.
 Eco Living has the answer, with a range of compostable dishcloths, wooden dishwashing brushes (with replaceable heads for a prolonged life) and steel scouring pads.
 The company is plastic-free, carbon neutral, vegan, and plants trees, too.